Code of Ethics and Professional Standards

 In the process of referring a client ensure several choices of therapists are provided to the client where possible.
 Reasonable steps must be taken to ensure that the practitioners being referred to have the qualifications and experience necessary to provide care for the client.

 Upon receiving a referral from a medical practitioner this referral is to the Practitioner not the clinic as the doctor can be held responsible for the outcome.

-It is the individual Emmett Practitioners’ responsibility to source and maintain an up to date Professional Indemnity Insurance policy that best meets their specific needs.
-Once at therapist level (end of module 4), Professional Indemnity Insurance coverage is mandatory for all Emmett Practitioners.
+It is the individual Emmett Practitioners’ responsibility to source and maintain an up to date Professional Indemnity Insurance policy that best meets their specific needs for their country/state location.
+The Practitioner is to make their own investigations to relevant professionals in reference to their own insurance requirements.
+Once at therapist level (end of module 6), Professional Indemnity Insurance coverage is mandatory for all Emmett Practitioners.

 Advertising can be useful to inform the general public of practitioner services and educating them on the Emmett Technique.
 All advertisements must conform to the relevant consumer protection legislation and other applicable legislation in your region.
 Care must be taken to accurately represent the technique.
 The Emmett Technique treats pain and discomfort.
 It does not treat specific disorders and diseases.
 The correct wording is, “It may assist……”

 Emmett Practitioners must at no time take part in or promote any activity that will reflect improperly or denigrate the standing of the Emmett Technique or Emmett Therapists.